-The group enters into transactions with parties for the access to the payment gateway.
-The group's revenue is mainly derived from the actual volume of traffic transacted in the reporting period on the payment gateway and on other fixed charges.
+The Group enters into transactions with parties for the access to the payment gateway.
+The Group's revenue is mainly derived from the actual volume of traffic transacted in the reporting period on the payment gateway and on other fixed charges.
 The price is agreed and established with the customer in written contracts and is allocated to the performance obligation accordingly.
 Prices are based on established amounts for such services.
 The transaction price for a contract excludes any amounts collected on behalf of third parties.

-Interest and dividends 4.12
+4.12 INTEREST AND DIVIDENDS